 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Andover CE Primary School will take to resolve the complaint.
 The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.

 If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.

-Complaints about the headteacher or member of the governing body must be made to the Clerk, via the school office.
+Complaints about the headteacher must be made to the Chair of Governors, via the school office.
+Complaints about a member of the governing body must be made to the Clerk, via the school office.